10-4-pursuit/lab-app-planning/README.md

 #### Create a minimum of 10 user stories.
 Make sure to use the format:

--  As a puzzle enthusiast, I want to be able to rent a variety of jigsaw puzzles, without having to buy and store them all myself.
+ > As a puzzle enthusiast, I want to be able to rent a variety of jigsaw puzzles, without having to buy and store them all myself.
-- As a puzzle enthusiast, I want to browse the catalog of available puzzles and see detailed information about each puzzle, such as the size, difficulty level, and theme.
+ > As a guest, I want to browse the catalog of available puzzles and see detailed information about each puzzle, such as the size, difficulty level, and theme.
-- As a puzzle enthusiast,

-Write the user stories below.
-Add more `>` for each user story or use `-` to make a list
+ > As a paid member, I want to add puzzles to my wishlist so that I can easily find them again later.
+ > As a paid member, I want to pay for my subscription securely using my preferred payment method.
+ > As a paid member, I want to be able to track the status of my rental orders and receive notifications when my puzzles are shipped and delivered.
+ > As a paid or trial member, I want to return my completed puzzles easily and conveniently.
+ > As a paid member, contact customer support if I have any problems with my rental.
+ > As a paid member, I want to be able to rate and review puzzles that I have rented so other customers can see the feedback.

-> As a ...
+ > As a paid member, participate in puzzle challenges and competitions.
+ > As a paid member, set up a recurring rental subscription so that they always have new puzzles to work on

 #### Create a new board